2020 EXAM CERTIFICATES

 Follows instructions from the invigilators.
 You must remain in silence throughout.
-Additional time will be added at the end of the exam where nessecary.
+Additional time will be added at the end of the exam where necessary.

-- Can I sit my exam on different day to that on my timetable?
+- Can I sit my exam on a different day to that on my timetable?

 No. Each exam is sat throughout the country at the same time on the same day.
 You will be marked absent.